If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Important Requirements for Placing a Beehive

-Placing a beehive is an easy activity when you have taken time to select the location.
+Know where to place a beehive is an easy activity when you have taken time to select the location.
 There are considerations you should take into account before settling on a final place to situate your beehive.
 You can split these requirements into three major groups: those that cater to the needs of the bees, those for the safety of the beehive, and those for the safety of the beekeeper, other people such as neighbors and animals in the area.

 These main requirements apply in all environments, whether rural, suburban or urban.
 The important requirements for placing a beehive are: